Italian ‘Gothic’ Armour and the Export Trade

 *This PDF format eBook is available exclusively from this website*

 Your eBook will normally be emailed to you by WeTransfer within one working day of purchase.

 In the 15th century, the international arms trade was dominated by North Italian armourers, who tailored their styles for different regional markets.
-A good example was armour ‘alla tedesca’: ‘in the German manner’.
+A good example was armour ‘alla tedesca’: ‘in the German style’.
 But just what was ‘alla tedesca’ armour like, and what was the response of native German armourers?
 In this publication Chris Dobson examines these questions, together with the effects of regional armour styles, which like languages, didn't just stop and start at national borders.

 1. The Lombards

 This publication is packed with new photography of Italian and German armour, and related works of art.
 It is a mine of information for students of 15th century armour, and there is also much here for the general history reader.
 Sincere thanks are due to the major museums that have contributed photographic images, or permitted new photography especially for this publication, including pieces never published before.
 There are also items from private collections, also published here for the first time.
 Contributing museums include: the Metropolitan Museum of Art, New York; the Cleveland Museum of Art; the Philadelphia Museum of Art; the Wallace Collection; the Royal Armouries; Glasgow Museums; the Bargello, Florence; the Museo Civico Bolzano; the Historisches Museum Luzern; the Landesmuseum Zürich; the Wallraf-Richartz Museum, Köln; the Germanisches Nationalmuseum Nürnberg; the Museum und Galerie im Prediger; Schwäbisch Gmünd and the Castlerock Museum, Wisconsin.